Certainly! Here’s an enhanced draft of the article with the requested improvements:

 Safety: The Underrated Hero

-Now, we may jest about the coffee breaks and soundscapes, but making sure safety is supreme.
+Now, we may jest about the coffee breaks and soundscapes, but ensuring safety is supreme.
 An automated baton of responsibility that technology handles with the reliability of an Austin food truck during SXSW—everything from wearable tech that reads a must-haves to AI systems that manage site traffic.

-“Safety is the foundation of advancement—the more sensational invention we become, the more reliable the measures we must employ.” — Tran, Safety Technologist
+“Safety is the backbone of progress—the more sensational invention we become, the more reliable the measures we must employ.” — Ly Tran, Safety Technologist

 Practical Things to Sleep On: Equipping for Days to Come